 In very rare, severe cases of rainrot, it is best to contact your veterinarian to put the horse on antibiotics.
 If left untreated, and the horse is not removed from the environmental causative factors, the infestation can lead to Staphylococcal Folliculitis; a type of Staph bacteria that will invade the hair follicles and cause a more serious situation.

 Scratches is a generic term for many different ailments.
 The definition of scratches can be a bacterial, fungal, or viral dermatitis or inflammatory condition of the pastern or fetlock.
-It is defined as a chronic Seborrheic Dermatitis (flaking of the skin), characterized by hypertrophy (enlargement of tissue from an increase in cells) and exudation (escape of liquid from blood vessels through pores or breaks in the cell membranes) on the rear (palmar plantar) surface of the pastern and fetlock.
+It is defined as a chronic Seborrheic Dermatitis, characterized by hypertrophy and exudation on the palmar plantar surface of the pastern and fetlock.

 There are certainly predisposing factors for scratches, including the same environmental factors that cause thrush or rainrot.
 Predisposing factors for scratches include horses that are bathed often or stand in wet conditions all the time.
-Horses that have an excess amount of hair on their legs, especially draft horses, also develop scratches easily because the hair traps dirt and moisture on the skin.
+Horses that have an excess amount of hair on their legs, especially draft horses, may be more prone to developing scratches.
+This is because the hair traps dirt and moisture on the skin.
 Scratches can develop in horses that are bathed too often, such as the intensely managed show horse.
-Frequent bathing of the horse can strip away the natural protective oils and barrier of the dermis, which allows bacteria or fungi to invade.
-When moisture penetrates the skin, it causes an inflammatory reaction, with heat, redness, pain, and loss of protection to keep bacteria out.
+Frequent bathing of the horse can strip away the natural protective oils and barrier of the dermis.
+This allows bacteria or fungi to invade.
+When moisture penetrates the skin, it causes an inflammatory reaction.
+This presents as heat, redness, pain, and loss of protection to keep bacteria out.